Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

 To exit the shell you can press CTRL+C and to exit the bash you just have to write `exit`.

+## Kafka

+We are using the Kafka containers created by Confluent, more info about them <a href="https://docs.confluent.io/platform/current/installation/docker/installation.html">here</a>.

+To connect to kafka

 ## Jupyter

+We are using the official Jupyter containers, more info about them can be found <a href="https://jupyter-docker-stacks.readthedocs.io/en/latest/">here</a>.

 After doing the compose command, if you want to use Jupyter you need to get into the logs of the container: